-Phone/Internet: You are advised to get a local mobile sim at the airport itself.
-Jio & airtel are two telecom operators that have good access of data in all parts of the country.
+Phone/Internet: International volunteers are advised to get a local mobile sim at the airport itself.
+Jio & airtel are two telecom operators that have good data access in all parts of the country.
 If required a hotspot can be provided each day for an hour.

 Medicines: In case you are on any specific medications we suggest you stock up for them but do not bring generic medicines as they are all available here.

 Vaccinations: Taking into account the Covid 19 pandemic please check with the government regulations on health requirements. we will keep you updated on any local regulations at time of travel.